PseudoDevs/IamGhost/abcmd7.md

-Last updated: 2024-04-05 13:00:03
+Last updated: 2024-04-05 13:00:38
-Random Quote: Ted: "Barney!
-I'm allowed to miss them, okay?
-They're my two best friends."Barney: "I'm your two best friends!" - Barney Stinson
+Random Quote: Oh, come on.
+If you don't laugh, it just seems mean. - Barney Stinson